MarekCichy/CV/README.md

 - created and managed <a href="https://audioteka.com/es/">Audioteka.es</a>, the Spanish-speaking version of a Polish audiobook startup
 - cofounded <a href="https://mandioca.pl">Mandioca</a>, a Latin American graphic novel publisher.

-Currently I teach myself programming in Python, Machine Learning in general and NLP in particular under <a href="https://github.com/stared">Piotr Migdał</a>'s guidance.
+Currently I continue self-learning of Python, Machine Learning in general and NLP in particular under <a href="https://github.com/stared">Piotr Migdał</a>'s guidance.
+I also participate in the <a href="https://omdena.com/challenges/ai-energy">WEC Omdena (AI4Good) energy transition challenge</a>.

 ## Recently finished:

+### External projects
+- Omdena + SexedPL's challenge: <a href="https://omdena.com/challenges/ai-sex-education">Analyzing the Importance of Sex Education With AI</a>

-### Projects
+### Private projects
 - <a href="https://github.com/MarekCichy/pt-br-classifier">PT/BR Classifier</a>, classifying Portuguese texts according to their variety (European or Brasilian Portuguese)
 - <a href="https://github.com/MarekCichy/isitnsfw_bot">NSFW-bot</a>, Tweepy-based tweetbot consuming several image classification APIs
 - <a href="https://github.com/MarekCichy/pyster">Pyster</a>, a script for automated posting on an invite-only forum.